Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: A Procedure to locate the Critical Point

 To verify that the dependence of the correction factor on the family is weak, we plot in Fig.~\ref{fig:fvc} the factor $f_{vc}$ in the Bose/Fermi statistics for the different families $i$ and for two hadron volumes (which correspond to the radii $r_0=0.285$ fm and $r_0=0.25$ fm respectively).
 It is evident from the graph that the values of this ratio are very close for all the families.
 We have to point out, though, that if different radii $r_i$ are used for different families, then the corresponding factors $f_{vc,i}$ will differ.

 After these considerations, we plot in Fig.~\ref{fig:RiTc} the values of the ratios $R_i$ for each family, calculated along the transition curves which correspond to the two extreme values of $T_c \simeq$166 MeV in (i) and $T_c \simeq$154 MeV in (ii).
 In this figure we see, firstly, that the differences between families which contain particles and antiparticles are small.
-Secondly, we notice that the ratio for the $\Omega,\bar{\Omega}$ families is artificially close to one as a consequence of unknown resonances in these families.
-Neglecting this discrepancy, the ratio $R_i$ for the $\pi$ family for certain value of baryon chemical potential has the highest value of all the families.
-Thus, if we apply the volume corrections
+Secondly, we notice that the ratio for the $\Omega,\bar{\Omega}$ families is artificially high as a consequence of unknown resonances in these families.
+Neglecting this discrepancy, the ratio $R_i$ for the $\pi$ family for certain value of baryon chemical potential has

-for $r_0$ equal for all hadrons, the $\pi$'s will be the first family (i.e. for the lower value of $\mu_B$) which satisfies the condition that its chiral mass acquires the maximum allowed value:
+the highest value of all the families.
+Thus, if we apply the volume corrections for $r_0$ equal for all hadrons, the $\pi$'s will be the first family (i.e. for the lower value of $\mu_B$) which satisfies the condition that its chiral mass acquires the maximum allowed value:

-Equivalently last equation can be written as:
+Equivalently, last equation can be written as:

 Eqs.~(\ref{eq:mchcp}),(\ref{eq:fvccp}) enable us to calculate the critical point position at baryon-chemical potential $\mu_{Bcr}$.

 For values $\mu_B \leq \mu_{Bcr}$ the crossover conditions (\ref{eq:fvc}) can be fulfilled not only for the $\pi$ family, but also for all the families (since $R_i(\mu_B)<R_1(\mu_B),i\neq$ 1,9,-9).
 For $\mu_B > \mu_{Bcr}$ the chiral mass of the pion family remains equal to the maximum allowed pion mass.
 The conservation of the particle number of the pion family can no longer be fulfilled through the reduction of the mass and, thus, it has to be fulfilled through the alteration of the system volume, $V_{HG} > \tilde{V}$.
 So we are in the region of the 1st order transition.
 To ensure the conservation of particle number for the pion family we impose the condition: